Causes And Treatments For Depression During Pregnancy

 Causes of antepartum depression

-Depression is often characterized by changes in physical health, feelings, thoughts, and behavior that affect a person’s ability to accomplish daily tasks and enjoy their overall quality of life.
-These symptoms can affect not only daily life but also personal and work relationships.
+Depression is a mood disorder characterized by changes in physical health, feelings, thoughts, and behavior that affect a person’s ability to accomplish daily tasks and enjoy their overall quality of life.
+Depressive symptoms—which may include low mood, loss of interest, lack of motivation, and fatigue—can affect not only daily life but also personal and work relationships.

 While it can be difficult to isolate one specific cause of depression during pregnancy, some researchers believe that the hormonal changes occurring during pregnancy play a large role in triggering a depressive episode.
 Pregnancy hormones can directly impact the chemicals in the brain that control mood (serotonin, dopamine, etc.).

-However, hormones may not be the only factor.
+However, changes in hormones may not be the only risk factors.

 A pregnant person may be experiencing difficult life situations that make it challenging to manage the stress of a pregnancy effectively.
 The birth of a new child on the horizon can make other challenges, such as finances or relationships, seem overwhelming.
 Lastly, the changes that occur within a pregnant woman’s body can exacerbate any other external stressors.